caioamaral/caioamaral.github.io/_posts/2017-4-21-Hello-World.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/m8JuFD3g-Pc" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 After that, in 2013, I have been for a year studing in United Kingdom.
-And what is not a secret to anyone, but it changed my life.
-I went to study MSc in Embedded Microelectronics and Wireless Systems, in Coventry, but came back with a baby!!
+I went to study MSc in Embedded Microelectronics and Wireless Systems, in Coventry University.

 What a year of experiences, travels, friendships, love, check it out!